alexhkurz/template-for-jupyter-book/README.md

 ## important commands

-If, for example, the table of contents in the left-hand pane behaves in a strange way, clean out `_build` by running `jupyter-book clean .`
+If, for example, the table of contents in the left-hand pane behaves in a strange way, clean out `_build` by running `jb clean .`